nosajio/spin/Readme.md

 Spin is a library for accessing the color wheel with JS.

 ## How to use it
-First off, look at the example to see how it works.
-If you just want to use spin in the browser, you can use the `bundle/spin.js` file.
-If you want to use it as a part of your own project, I recommend checking out the repo and `require`-ing the modules you need.
+If you just want to use spin in the browser, you can require the bundled `spin-color/bundle/spin.js` file.
+If you want to use methods from the library in your own project, just require it as normal.

 ## Advanced usage & development
   1. Clone this repo